dwjclark11/ZeldaClone_NES/README.md

 ![xbox_controller](https://user-images.githubusercontent.com/63356975/153439752-0862e46e-48c1-461a-a79b-481d6e00307c.png)
 * GamePad Buttons are based on the SDL_GameControllerButtons == X BOX Style Gamepad.
+* These are default keys that are now changable inside of the settings state.
+Changes the Action/Key/Btn Bindings.

 ## User Experience
 * This is a small video where I demonstrate the current status of the game/editor, I will update this as development continues.